log10-io/log10/README.md

 Add feedback to your completions.
 Checkout the Python [example](/examples/feedback/simple_feedback.py) or use CLI `log10 feedback-task create` and `log10 feedback create`.
 Please check our [doc](https://log10.io/docs/feedback) for more details.

+#### AutoFeedback
+Leverage your current feedback and AI by using our AutoFeedback feature to generate feedback automatically.
+Here’s a quick guide:

+* Summary feedback: Use [TLDR summary feedback](/log10/feedback/_summary_feedback_utils.py) rubics to rate summarization.
+* Custom Feedback Rubrics: Integrate your own feedback criteria for personalized assessments.
+* Getting Started: To explore all options and usage details, use CLI `log10 feedback predict --help`.

+Feel free to integrate AutoFeedback into your workflow to enhance the feedback and evaluation process.

 ### 🔍🐞 Prompt chain debugging

 Prompt chains such as those in [Langchain](https://github.com/hwchase17/langchain) can be difficult to debug.
 Log10 provides prompt provenance, session tracking and call stack functionality to help debug chains.